-This guide describes the new Time Adjustment feature included in Kimble Release 1.24.
+This guide describes the new Time Adjustment feature included in Kimble Release 1.24, with an update for the new Permission included in the Winter 20 Release.
 We have also attached a .pdf version for your convenience.

 In Kimble Release 1.24, we have introduced the ability to perform Time Adjustments in a closed Tracking Period.

 This allows any user with the ability to enter time to add, remove or transfer time in a Tracking Period that has already been closed.
 These Time Adjustments will follow the same approval workflow as Time Entries made during an open Tracking Period.